donald-mack/mayor/README.md

 Rob Ford is a personality and a real voice of the people, he could have been a very good mayor of Etobikoke.
 All a mayor needs to be is likeable and represent something that everyone can relate to.
-The reality is that the urban core of Toronto has a lot of elitism and apathy.
-It is just how big cities are, people tend to have a mission beyond the home.
-Suburban folks have a strong sense of community and value their personal property.
+The reality is that the urban core of Toronto has a lot of elitism and apathy because that is just how big cities are.
+City folk tend to have a mission beyond their home whereas suburban folks have a strong sense of community and value their personal property.
 The difference in these points of view will always clash when stacked against each other.
 It becomes us vs them.

 Rob Ford will always drive out more voters because he has become a symbol of suburban values.
 These are not Conservative values, and by now the federal Conservative party likely wishes they had not created this association.
 Rob Ford grew up in the city burbs, and drugs are just a part of that culture.
-It is not evil, it is just reality.
+It is not evil, just reality.
 The suburban voters of Toronto understand this and will always back him.
 Even though they are the suburbs, it is still city life.
 It tends to be a little rough, but the people are good and passionate.